Starch analysis: Staining Solutions

 Staining solutions are one way to make comparative analysis of starch granules more accessible, depending on what type of stain is specifically used.
 For example, as stated by Kovárník and Benes, Lugol's solution stains the grains a dark blue color, in order to distinguish the starch grain from other common structures that can appear similar in size and shape.
-In addition to this technique, the use of CongoRed dye marks the damage, making it easier to study, compare, and to anlayze differences in the damage of particular taxa.
+In addition to this technique, the use of CongoRed dye marks the damage, making it easier to study, compare, and to analyze differences in the damage of particular taxa.
 Specifically, the intensity of the red color depends on how damaged the grain is.
 Lastly, Trypan blue is another way to stain grain damage within starch grains, only staining the damaged grains, not the undamaged.
 Specifically, it can be important to incorporate the staining process into an analysis due to the fact that there are several other structures found naturally that have similar characteristics to starch when compared under a microscope.